MattIPv4/hacktoberfest-data/README.dot.md

-question, there was a much larger portion of folks registering that did not engage with this question than other questions ({{= p(data.Users.totalUsersMissingAIML / data.Users.totalUsers) }}, compared to just {{= p(data.Users.totalUsersNoExperience / data.Users.totalUsers) }} that did not indicate their experience level), which is likely an indicator that many felt a negative sentiment towards AI/ML projects.
+question, there was a much larger portion of folks registering that did not engage with this question than other questions ({{= p(data.Users.totalUsersMissingAIML / data.Users.totalUsers) }}, compared to just {{= p(data.Users.totalUsersNoExperience / data.Users.totalUsers) }} that did not indicate their experience level), which is potentially an indicator that folks were unfamiliar with or disinterested in AI/ML.

 <!-- Clear for generated/users_registrations_ai_ml_interest_bar.png -->
 <p style="clear: both;"></p>

 As with previous years of Hacktoberfest, users had to submit PR/MRs to participating projects during October that then had to be accepted by maintainers during October.
 If a user submitted four or more PR/MRs, then they completed Hacktoberfest.
-However, not everyone hits the 4 PR/MR target, with some falling short, and many going beyond the target to contribute further.
+However, not everyone hit the 4 PR/MR target, with some falling short, and many going beyond the target to contribute further.

 We can see how many accepted PR/MRs each user had and bucket them: